-5.4.2.2 Findings obtained from the analysis of the problems faced by the weavers
+4.2.2 Findings obtained from the analysis of the problems faced by the weavers job and it involved a lot of labour.
+The labour cost decreased, for the one who was weaving it on the handlooms.

 The problems addressed by the weavers were different from each region but some of the problems were found quite common with most of the weavers.
 These are as follows: